deepmedia/Transcoder/README.md

 - Configurable validators to e.g. avoid transcoding if the source is already compressed enough [[docs]](#validators)
 - Configurable video and audio strategies [[docs]](#track-strategies)

-*This project started as a fork of [ypresto/android-transcoder](https://github.com/ypresto/android-transcoder).
-With respect to the source project, which misses most of the functionality listed above, we have also fixed a huge number of bugs and are much less conservative when choosing options that might not be supported.
-The source project will always throw - for example, accepting only 16:9, AVC Baseline Profile videos - we prefer to try and let the codec fail if it wants to*.

 &#10240;  <!-- Hack to add whitespace -->

 <p align="center">